ThomWilliams/employee-tracker-tew/README.md

 enter 'npm init' in the terminal

-enter 'npm install express' to install the express dev dependency
+enter 'npm install mysql' to install the express dev dependency

-enter 'npm install uuid' to install the UUID dev dependency
+enter 'npm install table.console' to install the table.console dev dependency

-enter 'npm install nodemon' to install the nodemon run time dependency
+enter 'npm install inquirer' to install the inquirer dev dependency

-Deployed front-end App also works in a standard browser such as Chrome at the following address: [Homepage](https://thomwilliams.github.io/note-taker-tew/)

 ## Usage

-Download, install NPM packages, enter node server.js or nodemon server.js to activate server and run the app
+Download, install NPM packages, enter node server.js to activate server and run the app

 ## Contributing

 To contribute further on this project please: